 Interview with Empirical Designs Owner Nick DePalo

-In NYC Serp‘s new interview series, we’ll be interviewing expert graphic designer Nick DePalo of Empirical Designs.
+In NYC Serp‘s new interview series, we’ll be interviewing expert New York graphic designer Nick DePalo of Empirical Designs.
 His agency specializes in providing graphic design services for businesses, including logo design, branding, advertising, and marketing materials for physical and digital mediums.
 Check out this interview below to find out how DePalo started his journey into the graphic design industry.

 Empirical Designs Logo Design

 What inspired you to start your career as a graphic designer?

 For a large part of my teenage years and into my early 20s I was in a band, and like most young bands we were very broke.
 So as we developed and put out music I designed our first logo design, EP covers and shirt designs, basically to cut corners and save some money.
 I got better at it over time, and other bands started to contact me to design stuff for them.
 I eventually began doing design work for the record label we were signed to, and as my band more or less broke up I began taking design more seriously and over the course of a few years it evolved into a full time business.